We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 The choice to be happy has to come before wanting to have success, fame, wealth, love, and everything else on your list.

 You can be happy even when life isn’t perfect, because we don’t feel life directly.
 We feel our thoughts.
-100% of the time.

 We know this because other people are in the same circumstances as you, but they experience it differently.